sebw/blog-old.wains.be/2011/2011-04-11-authenticate-linux-red-hat-with-microsoft-active-directory.md

    winbind use default domain = true winbind offline logon = false`

-**Now, in order to only allow members of linuxadmin group, edit :**
+**Now, in order to only allow members of linuxadmin group, edit:**

-For RHEL5.6 : /etc/pam.d/system-auth
+- For RHEL5.6 : /etc/pam.d/system-auth
-For RHEL6.0 : /etc/pam.d/password-auth
+- For RHEL6.0 : /etc/pam.d/password-auth

 I'll also change the default homedir creation umask.

-    <code>#%PAM-1.0
+    #%PAM-1.0
     # This file is auto-generated.
     # User changes will be destroyed the next time authconfig is run.
     auth        required      pam_env.so
     auth        sufficient    pam_unix.so nullok try_first_pass
-    <strong>auth        requisite     pam_succeed_if.so user ingroup linuxadmin debug</strong>
-    auth        requisite     pam_succeed_if.so uid >= 500 quiet
-    auth        sufficient    pam_krb5.so use_first_pass
+    auth        requisite     pam_succeed_if.so user ingroup linuxadmin debug auth        requisite     pam_succeed_if.so uid >= 500 quiet auth        sufficient    pam_krb5.so use_first_pass
     auth        sufficient    pam_winbind.so use_first_pass